Lake Wānaka: Exploration and settlement

 For Māori, the Wānaka area was a natural crossroads.
 The Haast Pass gave access to the West Coast and its pounamu; the Cardrona Valley led to the natural rock bridge "Whatatorere", which was the only place that the Kawarau River and Mata-Au (the Clutha River) could be crossed without boats.
 Native reeds were used to build mōkihi, small boats that enabled a swift return downriver to the east coast.
 The Cromwell basin supported a large population of moa, which were hunted to extinction about 500 years ago.

 Until the early nineteenth century, Wānaka was visited annually by Ngāi Tahu who sought pounamu in the mountains above the Haast River and hunted eels and birds over summer, returning to the east coast by descending Mata-Au in mōkihi (reed boats).

 According to the Ngāi Tahu, Lake Wānaka was dug by the Waitaha explorer Rākaihautū with his kō (foot plough) named Tūwhakaroria.
 After Waitaha arrived in the Uruao waka at Whakatū (Nelson), Rākaihautū divided his people into two groups.
 Rākaihautū led his group down the middle of the island, digging the freshwater lakes of Te Waipounamu (the South Island).

 Numerous kāinga mahinga kai (food-gathering places) and kāinga nohoanga (settlements) were located around the lake.
 The Kāti Māmoe settlement at the southern end of the lake was named Parakarehu.
 The area was invaded by the Ngāi Tahu in the early 18th century.

 Ngāi Tahu use of the land was ended by attacks by North Island tribes.
-In the last years of the Musket Wars, in 1836 the Ngati Tama chief Te Puoho led a 100-person taua (war party), armed with muskets, down the West Coast and over the Haast Pass.
+In the last years of the Musket Wars, in 1836 the Ngāti Tama chief Te Pūoho led a 100-person taua (war party), armed with muskets, down the West Coast and over the Haast Pass.
 They fell on the Ngāi Tahu encampment between Lake Wānaka and Lake Hāwea, capturing 10 people and killing and eating two children.
-Although Te Puoho was later killed by the southern Ngāi Tahu leader Tuhawaiki, Māori seasonal visits to the area ceased.
+Although Te Puoho was later killed by the southern Ngāi Tahu leader Tūhawaiki, Māori seasonal visits to the area ceased.

 The first recorded map of Lake Wānaka was drawn in 1844 by the southern Ngāi Tahu leader Te Huruhuru.
-The first Pākehā to see the lake was Nathaniel Chalmers in 1853.
+The first Pākehā to see the lake was Nathanael Chalmers in 1853.
 Guided by Reko and Kaikōura, he walked from Tuturau (Southland) to the lake via the Kawarau River.
 However he was stricken by dysentery, so his guides returned him down the Clutha, shooting the rapids in a mōkihi.

 By 1861, several sheep stations had been established in and around the south end of the lake, and in 1862, the lake itself was surveyed in a whaleboat.